On the vanishing discount approximation for compactly supported perturbations of periodic Hamiltonians: the 1d case: Introduction

 {\textsc{Acknowledgements. $-$}} This research originates from discussions between the authors and Charles Bertucci while the latter was visiting the Department of Mathematics at Sapienza University of Rome in October 2017.
 The authors wish to thank Charles Bertucci for the time and energy dedicated to our early attempts to attack the problem in general space dimensions.
-Part of this work has been developed while the second author was visiting the Mathematical Sciences Research Institute in Berkeley (September--December 2018), that he thanks for the financial support and warm hospitality.
+This research is partially based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the second author was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2018 semester.
 During this stay, he benefited from discussions with Gonzalo Contreras, Albert Fathi, Hitoshi Ishii and Antonio Siconolfi.
 The authors are also grateful to Antonio Siconolfi for providing the proof of Proposition \ref{prop Sez2 effective ham}, and to Maxime Zavidovique for providing the counterexample contained in the Appendix.